Middle School Aspire Network

 While data suggests improvement since 2015, we are still faced with the fact that nearly 7,000 students in San Diego fail to graduate on time each year.
 A leading cause of this is students entering high school are unprepared to engage in school successfully.

 Research indicates that strong student engagement during middle school dramatically increases student success in high school.
-However, student engagement during middle school isn’t where it needs to be to better equip students for success beyond middle school.
+However, student engagement during middle school isn’t where it needs to be to equip all students for success beyond middle school.
 Schools and districts need to find ways to improve student engagement in the educational process.
+The San Diego County Office of Education offers schools and districts an approach to address this need.
+There is no one better positioned to engage in solving this critical issue than those closest to middle school students, the middle school staff.

 The network’s goal is to increase the number of students who have GPA of 2.75 or greater and pass their English language arts and math courses to ensure students are on track for success, paying close attention to historically underserved student groups.
-If middle school staff intentionally focus on building systems that nurture students’ sense of belonging, then there will be an increase in student academic performance as seen in their overall GPA, and grades in ELA and math courses, and students will be more successful now, in high school, and beyond.
-We do this by supporting school teams to build systems that nurture students’ sense of belonging.
+We do this by intentionally focusing on building systems that nurture students’ sense of belonging, and increasing teachers’ capacity to create conditions that increase student academic performance.

 The Middle School Aspire Network utilizes the SDCOE Equity Blueprint, SDCOE Socially Conscious Leadership Framework, and the curb-cut concept to address the needs of historically marginalized student groups in support of the SDCOE North Star goal.

-Participants will have a unique, interactive experience to gain knowledge and practical strategies for fostering student social-emotional resilience in order to empower them for success in high school, college, and beyond.
+Participants will have a unique interactive experience to gain knowledge and practical change ideas and strategies for fostering student voice, agency, and developmental relationships in order to empower them for success in high school, college and beyond.
 Participants’ two-year commitment to the network includes:

 - Four full-day convenings throughout the school year